moj-analytical-services/splink/docs/blog/posts/2023-05-24-latest_developments.md

 ## :rocket: Massive speed gains in EM training

-There’s now an option to make EM training much faster - in one example we’ve seen at 1000x fold speedup.
+There’s now an option to make EM training much faster - in one example we’ve seen at [1000x fold speedup](https://github.com/moj-analytical-services/splink/pull/1369#issuecomment-1611214919).
 Kudos to external contributor [@aymonwuolanne](https://github.com/moj-analytical-services/splink/pull/1369) from the Australian Bureau of Statistics!

-To make use of this, set the `estimate_without_term_frequencies` parameter to True, for example:
+To make use of this, set the [`estimate_without_term_frequencies`](https://moj-analytical-services.github.io/splink/linkerest.html#splink.linker.Linker.estimate_parameters_using_expectation_maximisation) parameter to True; for example:

 ```py
 linker.estimate_parameters_using_expectation_maximisation(..., estimate_without_term_frequencies=True)
 ```

+Note: If True, the EM algorithm ignores term frequency adjustments during the iterations.
+Instead, the adjustments are added once the EM algorithm has converged.
+This will result in slight difference in the final parameter estimations.

 ## :gift: Out-of-the-box Comparisons

 Splink now contains lots of new out-of-the-box comparisons for [dates](../../comparison_template_library.md#splink.comparison_template_library.DateComparisonBase), [names](../../comparison_template_library.md#splink.comparison_template_library.NameComparisonBase), [postcodes](../../comparison_template_library.md#splink.comparison_template_library.PostcodeComparisonBase) etc. The Comparison Template Library (CTL) provides suggested settings for common types of data used in linkage models.